2013-04-08

 ghc --make -O -rtsopts HelloWorld.hs

-you can query the executable via ./Helloworld +RTS --help
+you can query the executable via ./Helloworld +RTS --help to get a list of currently customizable RTS parameters.

-option)When "Nursery" area is exhausted a GC is triggered to free up memory!
++RTS -A<size> option)+RTS -G<n> option)When "Nursery" area is exhausted a GC is triggered to free up memory!

-It's often beneficial to increase the allocation/nursery area (+RTS -A<size>
+It's often beneficial to increase the allocation/nursery area (+RTS -A<size>) to match today's cpu cache-sizes.

-which allows parallel GC only for major collections sometimes helps for multicore programs.
+Using +RTS -qg1 which allows parallel GC only for major collections sometimes helps for multicore programs.

-configures the idle-timer for triggering major collections.
++RTS -I<seconds> configures the idle-timer for triggering major collections.
 In interactive applications the default 300ms setting might not be sensible.

-allows to set the maximum heap size (unlimited by default).
++RTS -M<size> allows to set the maximum heap size (unlimited by default).
 Note: when heap size nears configured maximum, a compaction algorithm is used instead of the default copying collection algorithm.

-Runtime statistics can be generated by +RTS -s
+Runtime statistics can be generated by +RTS -s:

 36,169,392 bytes allocated in the heap